woliveiras/Klon/docs/ARCHITECTURE.md

 #### System abstraction

-The `System` interface describes how Gopi discovers information about the running system:
+The `System` interface describes how Klon discovers information about the running system:

 - `BootDisk() (string, error)` – returns the device that backs `/` (e.g. `/dev/mmcblk0p2`).